Why Blended Learning Is Bound to Grow (No Matter What)

 2. On-demand learning: With content rapidly moving online, people no longer have to wait for information to reach them on schedule, and learning should come no differently.
 With course material available online, students can independently go through the content at their pace; pausing, rewinding, and forwarding depending on their level of understanding.

-3. Increased personalized attention: With teachers relieved from delivering lectures in-class, they can make more time to tend to their students’ individual development and keep better track of their unique struggles.
+3. Increased personalized attention: With teachers relieved from delivering lectures in-class, they can allocate more time to tend to their students’ individual development and keep better track of their unique struggles.

 6. Smooth assessment grading: Most sophisticated learning management solutions allow teachers to build online assessments to help them gauge their students’ learning outcomes.
 These assessments can be developed within the LMS and can be graded automatically, based on the parameters that the teacher defines.
 This allows for quicker and more objective grading which relieves teachers from yet another tedious task.